 About our Founders

-Brinkman and Associates Reforestation Ltd., since has redefined the art and science of forestry.
+Brinkman Group has redefined the art and science of forestry.
 Planting trees is no longer seen as an investment in the distant future.
 It's part of the cost of cutting timber today.
 But thanks to Dirk and his amazing team of technical innovators, the forests we plant now are healthier — delivering a better-quality yield the next time.
-Those lessons have traveled a long way.
+Those lessons have travelled a long way.

 Having put Canadian forest policy on a sustainable track, Brinkman started seeing other troubled ecosystems in need of market-driven solutions.
 From the tropical forests of Central America to the traditional lands of indigenous communities in Northern BC, Brinkman Group has built businesses out of re-balancing vital earth systems.
 From the water in the soil up to the carbon in the canopy, healthy forests make healthy economies.
 It's a simple idea, but as Dirk would say, our future depends on it.